 Your competition is likely experiencing the same financial challenges as you.
 How you choose to react, however, determines whether you thrive or just struggle to survive.

-If every other dentist in your area is cutting back on advertising and marketing, that will allow your message to stand out even more and be heard louder than ever before.
+If every other dentist in your area is cutting back on their dental office advertising and marketing, that will allow your message to stand out even more and be heard louder than ever before.
 Previously overcrowded media and congested search rankings may now be wide open for you to charge into and grab attention if other dental offices have pulled back.

 Lack of marketing presence by other offices can also be perceived as weakness by patients.
 Keeping your name and brand highly visible will strengthen your reputation and build trust in your community while your competitors are being forgotten.
 Out of sight, out of mind.

 Your Dental Patients

 Your patients and their families may be dealing with unemployment, reduced income, increased expenses, or loss of dental coverage benefits.
 All of these circumstances present you with opportunities to help them continue to receive quality dental care.
 Patients looking for affordable alternatives may be searching for a new dental office with a membership plan, flexible payment options, or specific dental insurance participation.
 If your office offers those kinds of solutions, talk to your dental marketing company and tell them you want to open your doors to new patients who may not have considered you previously.
 With other dental offices reducing or even stopping their advertising, patients may see you as the only option available.